To access your RSVP account, click here

 You may exclude from taxable income the portion of those benefits that are used for housing expenses.
 For details, please download:

 - If you marry after retirement, your new spouse is not a beneficiary of the Clergy Pension Plan.
-However, you may purchase a survivor's benefit for your new spouse by permanently reducing your lifetime benefits to reflect the actuarial cost your your survivor's benefit.
+However, you may purchase a survivor's benefit for your new spouse by permanently reducing your lifetime benefits to reflect the actuarial cost of your survivor's benefit.
 This election is irrevocable and must be made within 180 days of your marriage.

 Can I elect another beneficiary if I elected the 10- or 15-Year Certain & Continuous Option and my designated beneficiary has died?